Dugout (baseball): Dugout choice in MLB

 Which team occupies the dugout on the first-base side or the third-base side is purely arbitrary.
 The Major League Baseball Rulebook is silent on the subject.
-There are many anecdotal reasons why one dugout is chosen over the other.
 In the past, the manager also served as the third base coach, so occupying the third base dugout meant less walking for the manager between innings.
 Contrarily, the thought is that since more close plays occur at first base than third, the first base dugout is preferred.
 For a pre-existing facility, the home team might choose the better clubhouse and the dugout on that side of the field.
 (For example, prior to their 2008 move to Nationals Park, the Washington Nationals occupied the third-base dugout at RFK Stadium because it was the larger and newer of the two dugouts.)
 Another factor can be the sun angle during day games.
 In ballparks where one of the dugouts faces direct sunlight for much of the game, which can be problematic on hot summer days, the home club might choose the dugout that is better shaded.

 In both the National League and American League, more home team dugouts are on the first-base side (9 to 6 each).
 Even the two oldest parks still in use differ on this point: the Cubs sit on the third-base side at Wrigley while the Red Sox inhabit the first-base dugout at Fenway.
 Due to the ballpark's orientation, at Wrigley the third-base dugout faces away from the sun from noon onward, whereas the first base dugout faces sunlight in the late innings.
 At Fenway, the third-base dugout faces the sun for part of a day game, while the first-base dugout remains shaded.